 Arizona’s Securities Division has been active in rooting out fraudsters who prey on investors and retirees in the state.
-In January of this year, for example, the regulator ordered more than $4.49 million in restitution for investors defrauded by a real estate investment scheme alleged perpetrated by Premier Asset Management Group LLC and other individual respondents hailing from Paradise Valley, Scottsdale, and Tempe.
+In January 2022, for example, the regulator ordered more than $4.49 million in restitution for investors defrauded by a real estate investment scheme alleged perpetrated by Premier Asset Management Group LLC and other individual respondents hailing from Paradise Valley, Scottsdale, and Tempe.
 The respondents were found to have purchased high-end real estate lots to rent or sell, which they funded through the sale of promissory notes.
 The notes were marketed to investors via cold calls, promising yields higher than other investments.
 None of the respondents were licensed to offer or sell securities in Arizona.
 The regulator further found that the respondents had committed securities fraud by failing to disclose risks associated with the investments.

-Similarly, in March of this year, the Arizona Securities Division found a resident of Mesa to have defrauded investors as part of a Ponzi scheme also involving real estate.
+Similarly, in March 2022, the Arizona Securities Division found a resident of Mesa to have defrauded investors as part of a Ponzi scheme also involving real estate.
 The respondent and his affiliated company, Marketing Dynamics, Inc., were ordered to pay $84,216 in restitution, as well as a $20,000 administrative penalty for defrauding at least 22 investors, most of whom had little to no investment experience.
 “As a result, the Commission found many of the investors are now struggling financially, living month-to-month.”

 While it’s encouraging that securities regulators try to go after wrongdoers, the above examples show that relying on restitution from regulators for defrauded investors who are now “struggling financially” is not likely to make an investor financially whole after becoming the victim of a fraud.
 Given the latter example and the relatively large number of investors (22) versus the small restitution amount ($84,216), it highlights that investor fraud victims often need to consider hiring experienced, investment loss recovery attorneys to bring a parallel civil lawsuit to try and recover a larger percentage of the financial loss, or at least the difference between the actual loss and the amount recovered by a regulator for restitution purposes.